rehbarDev/learning_git/README.md

 # learning_git
-Just for learning git and github
+Just for learning git and github<br>
+Made the second line